 Sam had made it to a trail out of sight of the main roads, but she had seen animal control officers walking these trails before.
 She knew she wasn’t safe yet.
 The path she was on was rutted and uneven — some hikers stomping through clearly carried more weight than others — making the walk longer and more difficult as she navigated around obstacles.
 She couldn’t imagine how much pain the dog must be in and how much every bump added to his torture.
 So she was slow and deliberate with each step.
 There was still plenty of time to get home, clean up and prepare for the Challenge.
 She just needed to make it home without being seen.

 A strong gust of wind blew a small branch off a tree above Sam and it fell on the path in front of her.
 Shivering, she watched the trees around her sway in unison.
 She kicked the large stick out of the way and was startled when a white terrier mix darted past her from behind.
 The small dog grabbed the branch, which was three times her size.

 “Off, Milton!
 Sorry there!
 Off!”
 A Golden Retriever had caught up to Sam and was busy sniffing the dog and his strange stretcher.
-Roya jogged to catch up with her dogs and Sam could see her brows furrow as she stared at the IV in the dog’s arm.
+Roya jogged to catch up with her dogs and Sam could see her face cloud with concern as she assessed the dog.
 “Oh my.
 You poor puppy!
 I hate mange.
 Dixie had it too when I rescued her.
 I’ve had a few rescues who came to me with it.
-If you need any help, I have everything, so—”
+If you need any help at all—”